Midway

 The top 10 list gets all the attention.
 But some of the most practical meeting cities are ones people overlook because they’re not “destination” cities.
 They’re airport cities — places where the connectivity is better than the reputation.

 Minneapolis-St. Paul (MSP).
-Delta’s northern hub has over 150 nonstop destinations.
+Delta’s northern hub has around 165 nonstop destinations.
 That puts it ahead of Nashville, Seattle, and Boston.
 Most people outside the Midwest don’t think of Minneapolis as a travel hub, but Delta’s presence means you can get there direct from most major US cities.
 The city itself has the Skyway system (enclosed walkways connecting downtown buildings — useful when it’s -10F), a strong food scene anchored by immigrant communities, and the Mall of America if that’s your thing.
 Summer is genuinely beautiful.
 Winter is not for the unprepared.

 Baltimore-Washington (BWI).
 Southwest’s mid-Atlantic fortress.
 Not as glamorous as flying into DCA or Dulles, but Southwest’s network means BWI connects to nearly every midsize US city that the legacy carriers underserve.
 And you’re 30 minutes from DC by train.